The viral infection Mpox first occurred in Berlin in the summer of 2022 among men who have sex with men.

 Patients are infectious until symptoms are gone, the skin has healed and all scabs have fallen off.
 This takes around 3 weeks.

-Vaccination is the best way to protect yourself.
+Vaccination is the best protection against mpox.

 → Where can I get vaccinated?